AgentMC/Sao20/Translate/En/Part6.md

 Up ahead, the yellow light was vaguely trembling.
 Concentrating on the musty smell, it could be noticed that it contained a burning aroma unique to oil lanterns.
 And some faint different smell, too.

-Tsukigake, still held under the left arm, also pointed out twitching snout.
+Tsukigake, still held under the left arm, also protruded the twitching snout.
 While feeling as though it was a smell smelt somewhere, they kept tiptoeing on.

 Eventually, turned out the light was produced by two oil lanterns attached to the wall on the right.
 The passage was a dead end, but just before it, there seemed to be something on the left wall.
 It was another grate shinning dully up ahead in the light of the lanterns — no, it was rather…